fetgrigory/Voice_Assistant/README.md

 Wikipedia 1.4.0  <br />
 python 3.11.9  <br />

-# New features that will be added in the future:
+# New features that will be added in the future (Information may be updated as needed):
 1. Integrate the fuzzy recognition system using the "RapidFuzz" library.
 2. Shut down PC
 3. Restart PC